past0073/Budget-Tracker/README.md

 ```
 npm i
 ```
+## Technologies
+The following technologies were used in creating this application:
+* HTML, CSS
+* JavaScript
+* Compression
+* dotenv
+* MongoDB
+* Mongoose
+* Express
+* Morgan
+* webmanifest, service-worker
 ## Usage
 Navigate to the live site and begin entering your transactions.
 Try switching to offline to enter a transaction, and notice that the app is still functional and the data persists.
 ## Testing